Skip to main content

 Specification

-A JSON object that describe the types of changes the webhook is interested in.
+A JSON object describing the types of changes the webhook listens for.

 {